 - Actions marked with a single \$ symbol represent the lowest cost actions and/or those that can be carried out by current staff.

 - Additional \$ symbols represent increases in investment (added manpower or capital improvement) required to carry out those actions.
 Actions whose relative cost is indicated by \$\$\$\$ are the most expensive and require a high level of capital and operational investment.

-- Relative cost key
+- o Relative cost key

 - \$ = <\$50,000

 - \$\$ = \$50,000 \$200,000

 - \$\$\$ = \$200,000 \$500,000

 - \$\$\$\$ = >\$500,000

 - Community Priority

 - A red dot in the right-most column is included if this action was identified as a top priority during our public engagement activities.

-Priority Strategies Strategy Implementation Considerations Relative Cost Community Priority 0-1 Years Update zoning ordinance to allow adjustments to site parking Fairfax County recently updated their zoning code.
-As part of this update, the County created a provision to address adverse off-site impacts from parking adjustments.
-The Town of Vienna could recommend something similar. \$ Update zoning ordinance to allow for increased density or reduced parking Either allow an increase in density in the commercial corridors or reduce minimum parking requirements \$ Shared parking: Assist businesses in creating business-to-business shared parking agreements Identify and prioritize locations in close proximity to attractions and those with availability in high-demand areas.
+Priority Strategies Strategy Implementation Considerations Relative Cost Community Priority 0-1 Years Update zoning ordinance to allow for reduced parking Address underutilized and oversupplied parking by reducing minimum parking requirements.
+Right-size retial and services-based land uses.
+Incorporate a new shopping center off-street parking requirement.
+Allow for parking reductions through shared parking calculations.
+Adopt design standards for parking facilities to achieve a vibrant streetscape and attractive walking conditions. \$ • Shared parking: Assist businesses in creating business-to-business shared parking agreements Identify and prioritize locations in close proximity to attractions and those with availability in high-demand areas.
 Assist property managers and owners in introductions and creating agreements.
-Key considerations: insurance, lease length, rate, maintenance, lighting, security, signage, enforcement. \$ Public-private shared parking Identify and prioritize locations with underutilized parking in close proximity to attractions and those with availability in high-demand areas.
-Key considerations: insurance, lease length, rate, maintenance, lighting, security, signage, enforcement. \$ Improve wayfinding options Town departments to coordinate with other signage management (VDOT/Fairfax County).
+Key considerations: insurance, lease length, rate, maintenance, lighting, security, signage, enforcement. \$ • Public-private shared parking Identify and prioritize locations with underutilized parking in close proximity to attractions and those with availability in high-demand areas.
+Key considerations: insurance, lease length, rate, maintenance, lighting, security, signage, enforcement. \$ • Improve and coordinate wayfinding and branding Town departments to coordinate with other signage management (VDOT/Fairfax County).
 Develop maintenance plan.
 May need to conduct existing signage inventory first.
-Collaborate with local businesses to map businesses and parking locations. \$\$ 1-3 Years Accentuate branding and marketing Coordinate branding with other Town departments and standards.
+Collaborate with local businesses to map businesses and parking locations.
+Coordinate branding with other Town departments and standards.
 Explore expansion of parking branding.
 Coordinate with other signage management. \$\$